maxto/ubique/doc/elemop/mrdivide.md

-### mrdivide
+### mrdivide(x,y)

 Matrix division X / Y

 #### Description

-Matrix division X / Y. If X is MxN and Y is NxN, thenit returns a matrix MxN.
+Matrix division X / Y. If X is MxN and Y is NxN, then
+it returns a matrix MxN.
 X is multiplied with the inverse of Y. Y must be square.

+#### Arguments

 |Params|Type|Description
 |---------|----|-----------